Architecture: Product & Installation¶

 Setup Agent reads from

-:links:across both trees, enabling impact analysis
+:links:across the spec hierarchy, enabling impact analysis

 Concrete Example: The Release Agent¶

-The Release Agent demonstrates the Product/Instance pattern clearly:
+The Release Agent demonstrates the Product/Installation pattern:

 Product (syspilot/agents/syspilot.release.agent.md):